emberjs/data/packages/debug/README.md

 # @ember-data/debug

-Provides developer ergonomics and dev-mode enhancements for apps built with EmberData
+Provides developer ergonomics and dev-mode enhancements for apps built with EmberData including a DataAdapter for ember-inspector support

 ## Compatibility